 Range Rules and Regulations

-Our ranges operate basically unsupervised and as such, if more than one person is present, one of the shooters must assume the role of Range Officer.
-Under legislation the Club carries insurance for the facilities and has insurance for its members(see Insurance under Range Notices).
-Therefore, only members in good standing (dues paid) may use the facilities legally.
-It is illegal for non-members to use the range facilities, unless they are guests, and then only under the immediate and direct supervision (in law means arms length while using a firearm) of a member in good standing.
-Guests must pay a $5 fee for insurance.
-Prior to using the range facilities, all club members and range users are required to read and sign below after reading these Range Operating Instructions.
-This form will constitute the basis for the required log book to be kept for all organized and sanctioned shooting events.
+Our ranges operate basically unsupervised and as such, if more than one person is present, one of the shooters must assume the role of Range Officer to issue commands on the range.
+Under legislation the Club carries insurance for the facilities and has insurance for its members.
+Therefore, only members in good standing (dues paid), or guests accompanied by a member in good standing may use the facilities legally.
+While shooting, guests must be under the immediate and direct supervision (in law means literally at an arms length) of a member in good standing.
+Guests must pay a $5 daily fee to use the range.
+It is illegal for non-members to use the range facilities.
+Prior to using range facilities, all club members must sign a log book as located in the Longbranch or the clubhouse, this includes all guests whom use a separate log book.

 © St. John's Rod and Gun Club